Nauja/Entropy/Draft.md

 The most important when writing code is to keep in mind what its added value is.
-We are writing something that transforms some inputs to generate some outputs.
-One common pitfall is to not write it according to its added value but the way we think its users or ourself are going to use it, ending up with something like this:
+We are writing something that transforms some inputs to generate some outputs and one common pitfall is to write it according to the way we think its users are going to use it instead of its added value, ending up with something like this:

 ```python
 def sum(filename:str) -> int: